LingyunXiong/LingyunXiong.github.io/index.markdown

 ## **Current Research Topics**
 - Towards a unified dynamical theory of oncogenic alterations in human cancers.
-- Inherited genetic variants by somatic driver mutations interactions during tumorigenesis.
+- Interactions between inherited genome and somatic driver events in tumorigenesis.
-- Evaluating the role of inherited genetic variants on cancer risk, anti-tumor immune response and prognosis.
+- Evaluating the role of inherited genetic variants on risk, anti-tumor immune response and prognosis of colorectal cancer.
 - Network and dynamical modeling of mammalian transcriptome.